 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We currently depend on third-party contract manufacturing organizations, or CMOs, for all of our requirements of raw materials, drug substance and drug product for our preclinical research and our ongoing clinical trials of our product candidates.
-Aside from a manufacturing agreement that we entered into in December 2019 through our subsidiary, BridgeBio Gene Therapy, LLC, we have not entered into long-term agreements with our current CMOs.
+Aside from a manufacturing agreement that we entered into in December 2019 through one of our subsidiaries, that was terminated by mutual agreement in May 2022, we have not entered into long-term agreements with our current CMOs.
 We intend to continue to rely on CMOs for later-stage development and commercialization of our product candidates, including any additional product candidates that we may identify.
 Although we rely on CMOs, we have personnel and third-party consultants with extensive manufacturing experience to oversee the relationships with our contract manufacturers.
 Several of our development candidates have or are in the near term expected to have redundant and overlapping drug substance and drug product supply chains.